NRT-Logo"/

 • Work placement hours will differ to normal class hours.

-• A timetable will be provided on course commencement detailing theory, practical and work placement training sessions.
+• A timetable will be provided prior to the course commencement detailing theory, practical and work placement training sessions.

 Student Support